-The World Bank gives Sri Lanka an ease of doing business rank of 100 out of 190 countries.
-Sri Lanka lags most of the region across the various ease of doing business indicators.
-But trading across borders, protecting minority investors and starting a business are easier in Sri Lanka.
+The World Bank ranks Sri Lanka 99th out of 190 economies in the ease of doing business survey.
+Sri Lanka lags the emerging Asian average in contract enforcement, registering property and getting credit.
+Trading across borders, protecting minority investors and starting a business are somewhat easier in Sri Lanka.

-The risk of expropriation in Sri Lanka is moderate, consistent with the governance scores around the control of corruption and rule of law.
+The risk of expropriation in Sri Lanka is moderate, consistent with governance scores around control of corruption and rule of law.